xynehq/xyne/server/eval/README.md

  this will generate  a .tsv file  `data/output/fiqa_result_qrels.tsv` , now

-to run the evaluation script you need a `pytrec_eval` python package tobe installed, lets create a virtual environment to run the python scripts.
+to run the evaluation script you need a `pytrec_eval` python package tobe installed, lets create a virtual environment to run the python scripts. to install uv please refer [here](https://github.com/astral-sh/uv)

 	uv venv
 _